AzureAD/rms-sdk-for-cpp/docs/how_to_build_it.md

   ./rmsauth_sample	# auth sample
   ```

+  Alternatively, you can run the sample application from Qt Creator.

-6. Create a tarball (to deploy apps):
+9. Create a tarball (to deploy apps):
   ```
   tar czf sample_apps.tar.gz ./rms_sample ./rmsauth_sample ./librmsauth.so ./librmsauthWebAuthDialog.so ./librms.so ./librmscrypto.so
   ```